Updated: Nov 18, 2021

 Your healthcare professional may also recommend taking a prenatal supplement and suggest lifestyle changes.
 A dietician can also provide you with more detailed nutrition advice.

-Over 80% of couples under 40 years of age, that have sex twice a week and are not using contraception will become pregnant within 1 year.
-Over 90% of couples will get pregnant within 2 years of trying if they have sex twice a week without using contraception.
+Over 8 out of 10 couples (80%) under 40 years of age, that have sex twice a week and are not using contraception will become pregnant within 1 year.
+Over 9 out of 10 couples (90%) will get pregnant within 2 years of trying if they have sex twice a week without using contraception.

-Over 50% of women aged under 40 years will conceive within 6 cycles of artificial insemination.
-Over 75% of women will conceive within 12 cycles of artificial insemination.
+Over half of women aged under 40 years who have artificial insemination will conceive within 6 cycles.
+3 out of 4 women (75%) will conceive within 12 cycles of artificial insemination.

 Please be aware that getting pregnant can take time.
 It can take 1-2 years or even longer if you are over 40.
 If it's taking longer than you expected, it does not mean that something is wrong with you.